 - (Very) affordable sparkling?
 Now, there's Cava and there's Cava.
 The good stuff is amazing and hugely under-valued.
 Step forward, at just £16.30, Pere Ventura's Tresor Cuvée Gran Reserva 2014, a blend based on 40% Chardonnay (perhaps lending it that quality).

-- Of course, if it just has to be Champagne - and sometimes it does - there's a choice between standout Platinum is Devaux's Cuvée D at under £40 or you can 'go vintage' with Taittinger's Brut Vintage 2013 at a UK-market-busting £45.95 (this will not last long, note).
+- Of course, if it just has to be Champagne - and sometimes it does - there's a choice between Devaux's Cuvée D at under £40 ... or you can 'go vintage' with Taittinger's Brut Vintage 2013 at a UK-market-busting £45.95 (this will not last long, note).

 - While Down Under, we regularly make a fuss over the Rieslings of Pauletts from Australia's Clare Valley.
 The 2012 is their top prize-winner but in dwindling supply; this particular Platinum is alas down to its last 100 bottles or so on these shores (and it's all gone in Oz)... but we've got our name on them.
-The 2013 scores a Gold, but is a month away.
+The 2013 scores a Gold and is now also in stock.

 - Greece's Ktima Gerovassiliou are an award machine.
 Their Estate Estate White Epanomi 2018 is quite brilliant at £15 (the Malagousia 2018 lands a Gold).